Henry C. Mustin (1874–1923): Later career

 On 15 January 1918, Mustin, then executive officer of the battleship USS North Dakota, saved the life of a sailor who was washed overboard, earning him the Gold Life Saving Medal.
 However, the effort took a heavy toll on his health, from which he never entirely recovered.
 Mustin began development of a "sea sled" carrier vessel that year, conducting tests from November 1918 to March 1919.
 The armistice with Germany and end of World War I on 11 November 1918 ended Mustin's sea sled development, although it would be revived during World War II and praised for its ingenuity.

 In December 1919, Commander Mustin assumed command of the minelayer USS Aroostook with additional duty as commander, Air Detachment, United States Pacific Fleet.
 While in command of the Air Detachment, later designated Aircraft Squadrons, Pacific Fleet, Mustin led a flight of a dozen airplanes on a record breaking 3,019 mile flight from San Diego, California, to Balboa, Panama.
 Mustin was ordered to report to the United States Department of the Navy for duty as its first Assistant Chief, Bureau of Aeronautics in late October 1921, reporting for duty there on 6 November 1921.
-He was promoted to Captain on 1 January 1922.
+He was promoted to captain on 1 January 1922.

 Death

 Captain Mustin was admitted to the National Naval Medical Center in Bethesda, Maryland, in January 1923 suffering from chest pain.
 After a protracted illness lasting several months, he died at Newport, Rhode Island, on 23 August 1923.
 He was buried at Arlington National Cemetery in Arlington, Virginia.

-After Captain Mustin's untimely death his widow, Corinne, married naval aviator George D. Murray who had lost his wife in 1920.
+After Captain Mustin's death his widow, Corinne, married naval aviator George D. Murray who had lost his wife in 1920.